What Is a Learning Management System (LMS)?

 You will need ample support during and after your LMS implementation, especially if you are rolling out a new LMS in a large organization.
 Research the support that is included and additional support options that the LMS vendor provides and how much they cost.

 You may think that you have identified the best LMS provider and the perfect learning management system based on your checklist.
 However, what about if you’re not satisfied 1 year, 3 years or more down the line?
 A proprietary LMS means that you are buying into both the provider AND the learning management system, so if you want to change one, you need to change BOTH.
-This is where an open source LMS, such as Moodle or Totara, can be a great choice, because with this comes a multitude of providers who can work with and further develop the system.
+This is where an open source LMS, such as Totara, can be a great choice, because with this comes a multitude of providers who can work with and further develop the system.
 The move to a new LMS provider should be quite seamless.

 Ideally, at the end of your internal consultation and needs analysis process, you will have come up with an LMS checklist, with features and requirements that you can then tick off as you talk with a shortlist of elearning companies.